bgroff/kala-app/README.rst

 Main Features
 =============

-* People, Companies and Projects can all provide access control
+* Users, Organizations and Projects can all provide access control
 * Written in Python 3 and Django
 * MIT License, use as you please
 * Easy to use (IMHO)